MayUWish/QSlack/README.md

                 </div>
             ))}
 ```

 ### API

 * AWS S3

 Amazon Web Services S3 was used to allow users to upload profile image when signing up and to upload moment image when creating and editing moments.

 * WebSocket

-Socket.io was used on the backend to manage creating, editing, deleting live messages and to distribute messages over sockets to the appropriate chat groups for instant messaging.
+Socket.IO was used to manage creating, editing, deleting live messages and to distribute messages over sockets to the appropriate chat groups for instant messaging.

 Key as 'action' of data dictionary sent to backend, together with value as 'create', 'edit' or 'delete' are used as identifiers to create, edit or delete messages in database.
 Validations such as empty input of message, authorization, are also implemented to display appropriate error message to users.